SoyDiego/barberBookingV2/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#barberBookingV2

+The original project is [barberBooking](https://github.com/SoyDiego/barberBooking) and this is an implementation using React JS.

 ## Available Scripts